 During fiscal 2007, we also completed the upgrade of our existing point of sale platform at our North American locations.
 This upgrade included the replacement of our existing register software, replacement of registers and related hardware and the addition of radio frequency equipment to be utilized in the store receiving and operations areas.
 We believe this upgrade has allowed us to process customer transactions more quickly and efficiently, while reducing existing administration.
 We believe this initiative has also resulted in advanced flexibility and customer service in the areas of locating inventory and accessing the direct-to-consumer channel within our retail stores.
-This new platform establishes better long-term technology resources and provides the opportunity and required infrastructure which enabled Anthropologie to implement a Customer Relationship Management system during fiscal 2008.
+This new platform establishes better long-term technology resources and provides the infrastructure that enabled Anthropologie to implement a customer relationship management system during fiscal 2008.